AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/web-service.md

 Explanations
 ------------
-Bellatrix gives you an interface for easier work with web apps.
-Using it, you can access most of the features of Bellatrix web APIs.
+BELLATRIX gives you an interface for easier work with web apps.
+Using it, you can access most of the features of BELLATRIX web APIs.
 ```csharp
 [TestClass]
 [AndroidWeb(Constants.AndroidNativeAppPath,